Our Resident Ministers

 Hannah received her Master of Divinity degree in May from Union Theological Seminary in New York.
 She grew up in southern California, but moved to the Midwest to attend Grinnell College in Grinnell, Iowa, graduating with a degree in English and global development studies in 2018.
 Her time at Grinnell helped her reframe her faith, connect with several nourishing interfaith groups, develop healthy mentoring relationships with the campus chaplain and rabbi, and settle into an active life in the faith community of the First Presbyterian Church of Grinnell.
 There she found the space and scope to ask the hard questions of faith that led her to a call to ministry.

 In the dynamic interfaith setting of Union Seminary and the Upper West Side of New York, Hannah found that her work as coordinator for the seminary’s daily chapel services added depth to her sense of pastoral vocation, as did her fieldwork at the nearby Broadway Presbyterian Church.
 Hannah hopes that her Residency experience “will help me hone and develop my pastoral voice as a Presbyterian.”
 She would like to work with college students and young adults and engage in all the ways that our church ministers to the university community in Ann Arbor.
 First Pres, she believes, will introduce her to a “wide range of ministry contexts” and prepare her for effective ministry.
 “I’m always surprised and delighted by the new ways I learn about God from the people and communities I meet; I know that will be true in Ann Arbor as well.”
-A candidate for ministry in the PCUSA in her home Presbytery in Iowa, Hannah anticipates ordination in the fall.
+Hannah was ordained this past fall 2021 in the PCUSA in her home Presbytery in Iowa.
 According to her seminary chaplain, in her writing, preaching, speaking and learning about Christianity, her spirituality is almost palpable: “I’ve gone back to some of her sermons at Chapel and asked for the texts because they’re so rich and spiritual.”

 Rev. Matthew J. Warfield